Not who, but *how* do you trust?

 It’s not because they can’t find what they need.
 It’s because they don’t know who or what to trust.

-The cult of the personality can give a false impression of success
+The cult of the personality can give a false impression.

-Anyone can assume a certain personality that is supposed to create trust but when the personality shows up as more important than the service they offer it can be a problem.
+We all know people who project a certain personality.
+They put it on like a costume when they appear in public in order to create trust and the real person is hidden below the surface.
+When the personality shows up as more important than the service they offer it can be a problem.
 It’s easy to believe that these people are successful because they give every impression of being just that but when you dig a little deeper it’s often a different story.

 Personality v Character